vishal-lokare/AutoJoomer/README.md

 6. Click on Login on bottom left, and set the required values.

-7. Now the extension will auto-login you to college's wifi portal and LMS portal.
+7. Now the extension is fully setup.

+Everytime you make any change in your local code, go to "chrome://extensions" or equivalent for your browser, click on 'reload ⟳' button on AutoJoomer extension and your changes will be reflected in the browser.

 ## How to stay updated

+Users from Chrome Webstore will get updates automatically.

-To stay up-to-date with the latest version hosted on github, while being in the same directory where the downloaded files are, run
+To stay up-to-date with the latest version hosted on GitHub, while being in the same directory where the downloaded files are, run

 ```
 git pull